A New PAC-Bayesian Perspective on Domain Adaptation: Comparison With Related Works

 \section{Comparison With Related Works}

 In this section, we discuss how our domain adaptation bound can be related to some previous works.

-\subsection{On the previous PAC-Bayesian bound.}
+\subsection{On the previous PAC-Bayesian bound}

-It is instructive to compare our Theorem~\ref{theo:new_bound_general} with the previous PAC-Bayesian domain adaptation bound of Theorem~\ref{theo:pbda}.
-In our bound, the non-estimable terms are the domain divergence $\bq$ and the term $\ets$.
-Contrary to the non-controllable term $\lambda(\posterior)$ of Theorem~\ref{theo:pbda}, these terms do not depend on the \emph{learned} posterior distribution $\posterior$: For every $\posterior$ on $\Hcal$, $\bq$ and $\ets$ are constant values measuring the relation between the domains.
-Moreover, the fact that the domain divergence $\bq$ is not an additive term but a multiplicative one (as opposed to { $\dis(\DS,\DT)\! +\! \lambda(\posterior)$} in Theorem~\ref{theo:pbda}) is a contribution of our analysis.
+It is instructive to compare the new bound of Theorem~\ref{theo:new_bound_general} with the previous PAC-Bayesian domain adaptation bound of Theorem~\ref{theo:pbda}.
+In Theorem~\ref{theo:new_bound_general}, the non-estimable terms are the domain divergence $\bq$ and the term $\ets$.
+Contrary to the non-controllable term $\lambda(\posterior)$ of Theorem~\ref{theo:pbda}, these terms do not depend on the \emph{learned} posterior distribution~$\posterior$: For every $\posterior$ on $\Hcal$, $\bq$ and $\ets$ are constant values measuring the relation between the domains.
+Moreover, the fact that the domain divergence $\bq$ is not an additive term but a multiplicative one (as opposed to { $\dis(\DS,\DT)\! +\! \lambda(\posterior)$} in Theorem~\ref{theo:pbda}) is a contribution of our new analysis.
 Consequently, $\bq$ can be viewed as a hyperparameter allowing us to tune the trade-off between the target voters' disagreement and the source joint error.
 Experiments of Section~\ref{sec:expe} confirm that this hyperparameter can be successfully selected.